-Self-harm is the act of deliberately causing physical damage to your body.
+Self-harm is the deliberate act of causing physical damage to your body.
 The most common and well-known form of self-harm is cutting into the skin with a sharp object.
 However, there are lots of lesser-known examples of self-harm such as burning, scratching and pinching the skin, or even hitting your head against a wall.
 People tend to self-harm because they are feeling such extreme emotional pain that they want a sense of relief or a distraction.
 It’s because of this that self-harming can feel soothing and become addictive.
 It might be hard to spot if someone you know is self-harming because it’s normally done in secret.

 For some helpful links to more in-depth information please go to our resources page.